 Any judge, ordained minister, priest or court commissioner may perform the ceremony.

-$75.00 cash (subject to change).
-Credit and debit cards are not accepted.
+$75.00 (subject to change).
+Cash, check, credit/debit cards accepted.
+Credit and debit cards charged an additional nominal fee.

 BEFORE OBTAINING A MARRIAGE LICENSE IN OUR COUNTY, PLEASE CALL (920) 294-4005 FOR FURTHER INFORMATION.
 WE ARE AVAILABLE FOR INFORMATION FROM 8:00 A.M.
 UNTIL 4:30 P.M.
 MONDAY THROUGH FRIDAY.